markusmoenig/Eldiron/docs/docs/official_rules.md

 are open at `required_skill = 0`, but the same mechanism is now available for higher-tier ore, wood, herbs, locks, traps, and profession actions.

-Class action bars expose five demo slots in Hideout2D.
-Warrior gets martial combat plus simple field gathering and arrow crafting.
-Cleric gets attack, healing, holy damage, herb gathering, and herb blessing.
-Ranger gets attack, wood and feather gathering, arrow fletching, and bow crafting.

-Abilities are class-owned combat options.
-Spells add school, cast time, and damage or healing data.
-Actions connect those definitions to targets, costs, cooldowns, results, and FX.
+Standalone and heavily customized games can gate an action on their own actor attributes through `requires.attributes`.
+Predicates support scalar equality, numeric minimum/maximum values, and membership in tag-like string lists.
+For example an action can require `karma >= 10`, `mode = "stealth"`, and a `traits` list containing `"undead"` without requiring a class or level system.
+`requires.target_attributes` applies the same vocabulary to the selected entity, enabling actions such as Turn Undead without a Skeleton-specific engine branch.
+The official level-4 Cleric action now demonstrates this: it requires the target's ordinary `traits` list to contain `undead`, then applies the generic `turned` condition.
+A living hostile target fails before MP, cooldown, or particles are consumed.

+Those actions can also use `result.modify` for built-in state changes.
+A single action may add to numeric actor or target values, set numeric, boolean, or string attributes, and clamp a result to fixed bounds or another recipient attribute.
+This covers verbs such as resting, consuming stamina, changing karma, or entering a frightened state without writing an action-specific runtime branch.

+Actions can apply or remove reusable conditions.
+The official `guard` action applies `conditions.guarded`, whose definition owns its two-second duration, refresh behavior, tags, and `ARMOR +2` modifier.
+The server tracks remaining time and stacks separately from base attributes, so expiration never has to restore a previously overwritten ARMOR value.
+Other rulesets can use the same path for poison, blessings, stances, or curses, including trait-based immunities, stack-scaled periodic damage/healing/resource effects, lifecycle events, and apply/active/tick/remove particle phases.
+Guard demonstrates the visual lifecycle with a blue-white burst and an aura that follows its owner.
+Turned demonstrates a harmful trait-gated condition with `POWER -4`, halved `SPEED`, and its own divine apply/active/remove particles.
+Active condition stacks, remaining time, periodic phase, and stable applying source survive serialized region state; transient particles are rebuilt rather than treated as saved gameplay objects.

+The three adventuring action bars expose their full level-10 path.
+Locked buttons use the same class unlock data to report the required level.

+`classes.<id>.unlocks.level_N` is the sole owner of when an ability or spell is known.
+Starting loadouts own items only.
+Ability and spell definitions own identity and roll data; actions own targets, costs, cooldowns, results, and FX.

 Scripts use `attack()` for the normal weapon attack.
 Named action buttons or text commands use `use_action("<id>")`; for example `use_action("power_strike")` or `use power strike orc` in text play.
+A custom source-tool action may use `use_action(action_id, target_id, source_item_id)` to select the exact owned tool instance.
 Resource actions can also be typed by name, such as `gather herbs`, `gather wood`, or `gather feathers`, which targets the nearest matching visible resource node.
 Successful gathering sends a localized result message such as `You gather Wild Herb x2`.
 Recipes can be typed by name too, such as `craft blessed herb`, `craft wooden arrows`, or `craft hunting bow`.
 Container transfers start with simple text commands such as `open small bag`, `put wild herb in bag`, and `take wild herb from bag`.